timohausmann/quadtree-ts/README.md

 # quadtree-ts 2.0.0-beta.1

-This is a fork of lightweight [quadtree-js](https://github.com/timohausmann/quadtree-js) using Typescript and supporting primitives and overall better extensibility.
+This is a fork of [@timohausmann/quadtree-js](https://github.com/timohausmann/quadtree-js) using Typescript and supporting primitives and overall better extensibility.

 This Quadtree Library can store and retrieve *Rectangles, Circles and Lines* in a recursive 2D Quadtree.
 Every Quadtree node can hold a maximum number of objects before it splits into four subnodes.
 Objects are only stored on leaf nodes (the lowest level).
 If an object overlaps into multiple leaf nodes, a reference to the object is stored in each node.